 Stems, seeds, root.

 The historical records suggest that the cultivation of celery as a food crop is at least 3,000 years old.
 The celery was most probably cultivated the earliest in Egypt of the pharaohs.
-We also knew that the Chinese were familiar with the plant by the 5th century BC.
+We also knew that the Chinese were familiar with this herb by the 5th century BC.
 Celery has been used as a food plant throughout history as far as we know, and the belief is that at different times in many civilizations the whole herb and the seeds were used as major herbal medications by people.

 Celery is indigenous to Eurasia; it is also found growing in the wild in Britain and many of other countries in Europe.
 In the British Isles, the celery can be seen growing wild in marshlands along the Welsh and English coastal regions.
 These days, the celery is grown as a vegetable almost everywhere, the cultivated variety of celery is less potent in fragrance and aroma compared to the original wild variety of the plant.
 The normal time to harvest celery is from the middle of summer to the start of the fall season.